rytc/READMEgen/README.md

   `node index.js`

   ## License
-  This project is covered under the The Unlicense
+  This project is covered under the MIT License

   ## Contributing
-  Please fork the repository, make changes on the fork, push changes to your fork, then do a pull request
+  Please contribute by making a fork of the repository and making pull requests from the fork.

   ## Tests
-  No tests at this time
+  There are currently no tests.

   ## Questions
   - Github is [rytc](https://github.com/rytc)